 Income Tax and Beneficiaries

-By carefully considering the tax implications of SIPP beneficiary nominations, you can ensure that your estate is planned effectively, minimizing tax liabilities and maximizing the benefits for your loved ones.
+By carefully considering both the IHT and income tax implications of SIPP beneficiary nominations — and reviewing these in light of the April 2027 changes — you can plan effectively to minimise tax liabilities and maximise the benefits your loved ones receive.

 Updating Your SIPP Beneficiary Nominations